A Guide to Excellence Through Integrity

 - Duplicate billing.

-If you believe any unacceptable billing practices have occurred or have any billing compliance concerns, you should discuss the issue with your supervisor.
-If you do not feel comfortable discussing the issue with your supervisor, you may contact the Office of Institutional Compliance at (713) 500-3294.
-You may also contact the Compliance Hotline at 1-888-472-9868.
+If you believe any unacceptable billing practices have occurred or have any billing compliance concerns, you should discuss the issue with your supervisor, contact the Office of Institutional Compliance at (713) 500-3294, or contact the Compliance Hotline at 1-888-472-9868.

-The State of Texas and the Board of Regents of The University of Texas System have defined certain ethical standards that apply to faculty and staff members of the UT System.
-For further information, consult the U.T.
-System Office of General Counsel UT System’s Ethics Standards.
+The State of Texas and the Board of Regents of The UT System have defined certain ethical standards that apply to employees of the UT System.
+For further information, consult the UT System Office of General Counsel UT System’s Ethics Standards.

 Does the university have an Ethics Officer?